 Her role in the Infrastructure Practice Group also includes a quality assurance function, with colleagues often turning to her for strategic advice and legal questions.
 Nancy contributes in some way to more than two-thirds of the major projects the group handles for clients across the country.

-Los Angeles County Metropolitan Transportation Authority – Sepulveda Pass Rail Transit Program.
-Key advisor on the legal team engaged to implement Metro’s first application of the Pre-Development Agreement delivery method for the $6 billion to $10 billion Sepulveda Pass Transit Project to connect the San Fernando Valley with Los Angeles’ Westside, integrating into the East-West SFV LRT, the Orange Line, the Purple Line and the Expo Line.
+Los Angeles County Metropolitan Transportation Authority – Alternative Delivery Program.
+Key advisor on the Nossaman team engaged to implement Metro’s alternative delivery program.
+Projects include a pre-development agreement P3 for the $6 billion to $10 billion Sepulveda Pass Transit Project to connect the San Fernando Valley with Los Angeles’ Westside; use of construction manager/general contractor delivery for the Link Union Station project; assistance with Metro’s congestion pricing program; and planning a procurement for the proposed East-West SFV LRT project.

 Maryland Transit Administration and Maryland Department of Transportation – Purple Line Light Rail.
 Co-leader of the legal team advising MTA/MDOT on Maryland’s first transit P3 project – an approximately $2 billion (capital cost) light rail system that will significantly facilitate mobility between the Maryland suburbs and Washington, D.C.
-The Purple Line Light Rail System will run 16.2 miles between Bethesda and New Carrollton with 21 new stations along the route, with much of the alignment street-running.
-The project, Maryland’s largest P3, will provide a direct link to the Metrorail Red, Green and Orange lines and connect to the MARC train, Amtrak and local bus services.
-In July 2014, MTA issued the final RFP for an availability payment concession to shortlisted teams.
-Proposals were received in late 2015 and, in March 2016, the agencies selected a consortium led by Fluor and Meridiam.
 The project reached commercial close in April 2016 and financial close in June 2016.
-Construction commenced in September 2017 and is anticipated to open in segments starting in 2022.
-The Purple Line’s financing plan included an $874 million TIFIA loan, $313 million in PABs, $138 million in private equity and approximately $900 million in anticipated federal New Starts funding.
-Services have included: assisting with procurement strategy and risk assessment/allocation; participating in one-on-one meetings with proposers; drafting RFQ, RFP and contract documents and reviewing federal compliance issues; assisting with proposal evaluations, contract negotiations, and financing; providing training to project staff; and working with the Office of the Attorney General on contract administration, claims management, and various issues relating to third parties including utility owners, adjoining property owners, and litigation brought by project opponents.
+The Purple Line’s financing plan included an $874 million TIFIA loan, $313 million in PABs, $138 million in private equity and approximately $900 million in federal New Starts funding.

 Orange County Transportation Authority – I-405 Improvement Project.
 Co-leader of the legal team engaged as part of the Authority’s program management team to advise on a project to add a general purpose lane and an express toll lane in each direction, as well as the conversion of an existing HOV lane in each direction, between SR 73 and I-605 in Orange County, California.
 The project, the largest highway upgrade in Southern California, will relieve pressure on one of the state’s most congested corridors.
 In November 2016, the Authority awarded a $1.2 billion design-build contract to a consortium led by OHL USA Inc. and Astaldi Construction Corp.
 Construction on the project, estimated to cost $1.9 billion overall, began in 2018.
 Nancy’s role has included drafting and reviewing contract and procurement documents for the project.

 New York State Thruway Authority – Tappan Zee Bridge.
-Key member of the program management team that advised on a project Gov. Andrew Cuomo has described as the state’s most pressing infrastructure need – replacement of an aging three-mile-long cantilever bridge over the Hudson River with a new cable-stayed, dual-span structure designed to last a century.
+Key member of the program management team that advised on the replacement of an aging three-mile-long cantilever bridge over the Hudson River with a new cable-stayed, dual-span structure designed to last a century.
 To help deliver the project, Nossaman drafted procurement and contract documents and assisted with the procurement, resulting in a $3.1 billion design-build contract with a Fluor-led consortium – $800 million less than the next lowest bidder – in the first such deal undertaken by the transportation agency and the largest in the country to date.
-The contractor started construction in 2013 and opened to traffic in 2017.
+The new Governor Mario M. Cuomo Bridge opened to traffic in 2017.
 Nancy led the legal effort for review of enabling legislation, assessment of project risk, production of procurement and contract documents, participation in meetings with proposers, dealing with surety issues, assisting in evaluation of SOQs and proposals and participating in contract negotiations.

 Orange County Transportation Corridor Agencies (TCAs) – Orange County Public Toll Roads.
 Lead attorney advising these agencies on all aspects of planning, developing and operating their toll road system since 1990.
 The TCAs were formed by the California Legislature in 1986 to plan, finance, construct and operate Orange County’s public toll road system.
 The system was primarily financed with proceeds from toll revenue bonds, reducing the need for taxpayer investment in roadway development.
 Nancy is the lead attorney for all of TCA’s contracts, including more than $2 billion in design-build contracts and operation and maintenance contracts for toll roads, facilities and systems.